(Updated February 2019)

 Papers completed undergraduate and abstracts presented at conferences are not valid references.

-Use the system author/date, ie the author's last name in capital letters and the year in which the paper was published.
+Use the system author/date, ie the author's last name the year in which the paper was published.
 Examples:

 Citations in the REFERENCES list